takara2314/takara2314/README.md

 ## 👨🏽‍🔬 Doings

 - Developing and operating a sailing assist app for visually impaired athletes
+- Researching on plastic material classification using smartphone cameras
-- (2 times/w) Working part-time that I teach programming to children / students
+- (3 times/mon) Working part-time that I teach programming to children / students

 ## 😀 Nicknames